ABOUT THE IMPORTANT SAFETY INFORMATION

 Unfortunately, there is no single test to determine whether or not a person has interstitial cystitis (IC).
 But, by working with your doctor, it is possible to get the right diagnosis.
-Your doctor must first rule out other conditions that may be causing your symptoms, including bladder cancer.
+Your doctor must first rule out other conditions that may be causing your symptoms.
 To do that, there are a few things your doctor may explore.

 - Review Your Medical History

 Information about your medical history may provide important insights into what may be causing your symptoms.
 Some typical things your doctor will ask about are any medications you're currently taking, any allergies you may have, and any medical problems or conditions you may have.